ocf/ocfweb/ocfweb/docs/docs/staff/backend/switch.md

 ```

 The switches can also be administered directly by connecting to their console port
-with a USB serial console cable.
+with a serial console cable.

-After logging in, one can enter an advanced configuration mode by typing "`enable`",
+After logging in, one must enter privileged exec mode by typing "`enable`",
-and then, before configuring specific interfaces, type "`config`".
+and then, before configuring specific interfaces, type "`config t`" or "`config terminal'".

 ```
 blackhole.ocf.berkeley.edu> enable
-blackhole.ocf.berkeley.edu# config
+blackhole.ocf.berkeley.edu# config terminal
 blackhole.ocf.berkeley.edu(config)# interface Ethernet 31-32
 blackhole.ocf.berkeley.edu(config-if-Et31-32)#
 ```